 7 Ways to Be Less Indecisive

-Overcoming Indecision: 9 Simple Ways to Stop Being So Indecisive and Help Your Team Make Better Decisions
+9 Simple Ways to Stop Being So Indecisive

 Simple techniques exist to assist people and groups in getting over hesitation and making better decisions.

-- Use Your Past Experiences: Use your experiences and lessons learned to inform your decisions.
+- Make Use of Your Past Experiences.
+Make use of your past experiences and knowledge to guide your choices.

 You always think there’s a better option and are hitting “analysis paralysis.”